Guidelines and Procedures

 - Plan for, encourage, and enforce physical distancing of 6 feet between all people at all times.
 This includes participants, organizers, and volunteers.
 Consider the traffic flow, room set up, and staffing/volunteers needed to manage this expectation.
 Visible markers should be used for queue lines and seating areas.

 - Encourage and require all attendees to wear face coverings.
 Masks have been provided to all Radford University students, faculty, and staff.
 Additional masks may be purchased at the Radford University Bookstore.

-- Limit the group size to no more than 10 people.
-If your organization or anticipated attendance is larger than 10, you may choose to issue tickets, host the event multiple times, or go virtual.
+- Limit the group size to no more than 50 people indoors and 100 outdoors.
+If your organization or anticipated attendance is larger than 50, you may choose to issue tickets, host the event multiple times, or go virtual.